Inbound Number Lists

 1. Create a Number List

 Before you can filter inbound calls, you need to create a Number List.
-This list will store numbers and prefixes that can later be assigned to a SIP Trunk for call filtering.
+This list will store numbers and prefixes that can later be assigned to a SIP or PSTN trunk for call filtering.

 Follow these steps to create a Number List to filter inbound calls.